-An insanely satisfying grab and go snack for busy days: These grain free, low carb and sugar free apple cinnamon granola bars can be made in advance.
+An insanely satisfying grab and go snack for busy days: These apple cinnamon low carb granola bars can be made in advance.
 Chewy, nutty and perfect for when you’re out and about.
+Gluten and sugar free!

 Let me present you with a couple of scenarios.